9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 4/I. Overview of logs.md

 ## Key takeaways

 It's important to understand how to properly collect, store, and protect logs because they are integral to incident investigations.
 Having a detailed plan for log management helps improve the usefulness of logs and resource efficiency.

+# Variations of logs

+- **Comparison to Receipts:** Logs are likened to receipts in the sense that they record events or activities that occur on a network or system.
+While not all store receipts look the same, they all contain crucial transaction details.
+Similarly, logs may come in different formats but typically include information such as timestamps, system characteristics (e.g., IP addresses), a description of the event, the action taken, and the user who performed the action.

+- **Log Formats:** Logs can be generated from various data sources like network devices, operating systems, and more.
+As a result, they come in different formats, which may be human-readable or machine-readable, verbose or concise.
+Common log formats include Syslog, JSON, XML, and CSV.

+- **Syslog:** Syslog is a widely used log format that includes a header, structured data, and a message.
+The header contains fields like Timestamp, Hostname, Application name, and Message ID.
+The structured-data section contains additional key-value pairs.
+The message component provides detailed information about the event.

+- **JSON (JavaScript Object Notation):** JSON is a text-based format known for its simplicity and easy readability.
+It uses key-value pairs organized within curly brackets.
+Each key is followed by a colon and its corresponding value.

+- **XML (eXtensible Markup Language):** XML is a format used for storing and transmitting data.
+Unlike key-value pairs, it uses tags and keys to structure data.
+An XML log entry includes fields enclosed in tags.

+- **CSV (Comma Separated Values):** CSV is a format that uses separators like commas to separate data values.
+It's commonly used to store tabular data.

+Understanding different log formats is crucial for a security analyst because logs provide vital information for detecting, investigating, and responding to security incidents.
+The knowledge of log formats allows analysts to effectively evaluate logs and build context around detection.